 For Kristina Hänel this "reform" would be a Pyrrhic victory, because her homepage, on which she informed about abortion and the methods of her practice in a serious way, would probably continue to be prohibited.
 (It would only be possible for her to refer to "appropriate information services of neutral authorities" - whatever this may be!)
 Otherwise, everything would stay the same: Abortion would continue to be regarded "unlawful", which would discourage many physicians from practising in this field.
-And the women concerned would have to continue to undergo compulsory counselling, the focus of which would be on "protecting the unborn child" in order to escape prosecution.
+And the women concerned would have to continue to undergo compulsory counselling, the focus of which would be on "protecting the unborn child", in order to escape prosecution.
 This interference in women's rights to self-determination would continue to be legitimized by the "prevailing legal opinion" (rulings of the Federal Constitutional Court in the 1970s and 1990s) that the embryo already possesses "human dignity", whose supposed "fundamental rights" would have to be weighed against women's self-determination rights.

 A violation of the constitutional requirement of worldview neutrality

-It is worth noting that the responsible politicians are scrupulously avoiding the crucial question that emerges in this context, i. e. the question on what the supposed "human dignity" of the embryo can be based in the first place.
+It is worth noting that the responsible politicians are scrupulously avoiding the crucial question that emerges in this context, i. e. the question of what the supposed "human dignity" of the embryo can be based on in the first place.
 References to Article 1 of the German Basic Law, "Human dignity is inviolable", do not provide this.
 On the contrary!
 For the human "inviolable dignity" is linked to "inviolable and inalienable human rights".
 However, Article 1 of the Declaration of Human Rights states clearly and distinctly that all human beings are born with equal dignity and equal rights - with good reason it does not say that they were conceived with equal dignity and equal rights!

 If we look for the actual source for the strange German legislation on abortion and embryo protection, we do not find the UN Declaration of Human Rights, but one of its greatest despisers, Pope Pius IX.
-This pontiff, known as particularly backward, had turned the concept of "simultaneous animation" (animation at the moment the egg is fertilized) into an unquestionable "truth of faith" in 1869.
+This pontiff, known as particularly backward, had turned the concept of "simultaneous animation" (animation, or "ensoulment" at the moment the egg is fertilized) into an unquestionable "truth of faith" in 1869.
 Previously, Catholics frequently assumed the alternative concept of "successive animation", which means that the "soul" begins developing in the first three months of pregnancy, allowing abortions up to this point.

 Theologically the decision of the Pope was justified by a particularly obscure dogma, which he had already issued 15 years before, i. e. the "dogma of the Immaculate Conception of Mary", according to which not only the "Saviour" but also his mother was conceived "free from original sin".
 After the proclamation of this dogma in 1854, Pius IX obviously suffered very much from the thought that the Mother of God who was conceived "without sin" might have been "matter without reason and soul" in the first three months of pregnancy according to the concept of "successive animation".
-So in 1869, in honour of the "Holy Virgin", he proclaimed "simultaneous inspiration" to be the binding "truth of faith" - a farce about which we could smile if it did not still determine the laws of the supposedly "secular state" today!
+So in 1869, in honour of the "Holy Virgin", he proclaimed "simultaneous animation" to be the binding "truth of faith" - a farce about which we could smile if it did not still determine the laws of the supposedly "secular state" today!

-By making the Catholic religious dogma of "simultaneous animation" (albeit in a slightly weakened form) the general legal norm (namely in Sections 218-219a of the German Criminal Code, which govern abortion), the German legislature sensitively violates the constitutional requirement of worldview neutrality.
+By making the Catholic religious dogma of "simultaneous animation" (albeit in a slightly weakened form) the general legal norm (namely in Sections 218-219a of the German Criminal Code, which govern abortion), the German legislature palpably violates the constitutional requirement of worldview neutrality.
 It privileges people who agree with the guidelines of the official Catholic Church (undoubtedly only a small subset of church members) and discriminates against all those who do not share these convictions - not only the many people who reject religious concepts per se, but also, for example, believing Jews (for whom human life only begins with birth) or Muslims (for whom the fetus is "animated" only from the 120th day of pregnancy).